-Sharing all the charming details on how to make the perfect Halloween Meat and Cheese Board!
-The perfect appetizer for a Halloween party!
+All the details on how to make the perfect Halloween Meat and Cheese Board!
+The perfect Halloween appetizer for a Halloween party!
+It’s easy to put together and perfect for a crowd.

 Choose items with dark colors and a lot of texture, like the cornichons and oozy honeycomb.
 Only use black and blueberries and added a variety of both fresh and dried.
 The better the texture and odd shapes, the more Halloween-ish it looks.